Alibaba, US-listed Chinese firms make roaring comeback in 2023 – KION546

 The Hong Kong-listed stock of Alibaba staged a sharp rebound as well.
 It’s up 12% so far this year, rebounding nearly 70% from its record low in late October.

-The change in sentiment comes after Jack Ma’s Ant Group won a key approval for capital expansion.
+The change in sentiment comes after Jack Ma’s Ant Group won a key approval for capital expansion of its consumer finance unit.
 Ant Group is a fintech affiliate of Alibaba, both of which were founded by Ma.

 “Approval for Ant Group to expand its consumer finance business marked another positive step in easing regulatory risks,” said Yeap Jun Rong, a market analyst at IG Group.